Aurorastation/Aurora.3/vueui/README.md

 }
 </style>
 ```
-### Step 5: Compile
+### Step 5: Compile and lint
 This ui framework requires whole ui to be compiled for changes to be available.
 Compilation requires Node.js runtime, that is obtainable in various ways, most common is install from official site.
 To do initial dependency setup run `npm install` to gather all dependencies needed for ui.
-Single compilation can be done with `npm run compile`, but if you constantly do changes, then `npm run run` is more convenient, as it compiles everything as soon as change is detected.
+Single compilation can be done with `npm run build-dev`, but if you constantly do changes, then `npm run dev` is more convenient, as it compiles everything as soon as change is detected.
+To make client side code better, you should also lint code with command `npm run lint`.
+### Step 6: Add built files to repository
+When changes are made to ui code updated compiled code is needed to be included with PR.
+To compile code for production run `npm run build`
 # Notes
 ## Useful APIs
 ### `SSvueui.check_uis_for_change(object)`